Slow Roasted Salmon with Lemon Pepper

 Ingredients

-- 1 ½ pounds fresh salmon fillet, skin on, rinsed and patted dry
+- 1 ½ pounds fresh salmon fillet, skin on, patted dry

 - 1 tablespoon olive oil